CherylFrankenfield/galactic-age-calc/README.md

 * _Output: App returns user's life expectancy in years (number)._

 3. Integration
-  * User story for:
-  * Display user input (either w/ blank numbers fields for day,month,year or dropdown selection) a submit button, and reset button.
+  * Display user input (w/ blank numbers fields for day,month,year) a submit button, and reset button.
-  * Integrate feature that takes life expectancy input from user, including: gender dropdown, country dropdown, and determined current age.
+  * Integrate feature that takes life expectancy input from user, including: gender dropdown, country dropdown, and earlier determined current age.
   * Future user stories may include more features to determine life expectancy based on health, exercise, weight, and if person reaches X age (65), they are more likely to live til X age (85).

 4. UX/UI
-    * Include and modify bootstrap/materialize/Sass etc.
+    * Include and modify Bootstrap/Sass etc.
-    * Develop custom style
+    * Develop custom style, Display planet cards with info. on them.

 ## Known Bugs

-_Text._
+_Currently unable to use moment() as described in documentation and w/ ES6.
+Displays formatted moment() function in alert but not in appended div class.
+Bootstrap loads originally with browersync and then after a second it disappears and no style is displayed.
+Spent some time trying to figure out communication issue and unable at this time._

 ## Support and contact details